- Photography terms and conditions

 - The photographs can have been taken anywhere in the world.

-- The Photography Competition will open to entries on Monday 18 June 2018 at the start of National Insect Week.
-The closing date for the Competition is Wednesday 31 October 2018 – entries received after 23.59 (GMT) on that date will not be eligible.
+- The Photography Competition will open to entries on Monday 22 June 2020 at 09:00 (GMT) at the start of National Insect Week.
+The closing date for the Competition is Saturday 31 October 2020 – entries received after 23.59 (GMT) on that date will not be eligible.

 - By entering your photograph(s) in the Photography Competition, you grant the Royal Entomological Society a free non-exclusive licence to use the image(s) in all their publicity, publications, corporate activities and in any promotional material connected to this Competition, National Insect Week or the Royal Entomological Society.
 The name of the photographer will, wherever possible, be credited if the image is used.

-- The judging panel will consist of fellows of the Royal Entomological Society.
+- The judging panel will consist of fellows of the Royal Entomological Society and expert judges appointed by the head judge Dr Tim Cockerill FRES (Trustee).
 The judges’ decisions are final and no correspondence will be entered into.

 - The organiser of the Competition is the Royal Entomological Society (RES), which is also the sponsor for the prizes.